Ardaolmez/micro-services/README.md

 ---

 ##  Overview
-This system simulates a food ordering and delivery platform with multiple services.
+This system acts like a pick-up service.
 Customers can browse a menu, place bookings, and confirm order pickups.
 Drivers are managed and assigned dynamically based on availability.

 ---